 The MP89 trains are moving from Metro Line 4 to Metro Line 6

 Since the 1970s, MP73 trains have been running on Line 6.
 As part of a modernization effort and to offer a more comfortable and balanced passenger experience, Line 6 is gradually welcoming upgraded MP89 trains, which previously operated on Line 4.
-This modernization program for Line 6’s trains is being rolled out between 2023 and 2026.
+This modernization program for Line 6’s trains is being rolled out between 2023 to summer 2026.

 To ensure these trains—funded by Île-de-France Mobilités—are perfectly suited to Metro Line 6, the MP89 trains have undergone several upgrades:

-• The original six-car trains have been shortened to five cars to match the smaller platform sizes on Metro Line 6;
+- The original six-car trains have been shortened to five cars to match the smaller platform sizes on Metro Line 6;

-• They are equipped with so-called “dual-side” doors (which open on both sides of the train) to accommodate specific stations, such as Charles de Gaulle – Étoile;
+- They are equipped with so-called “dual-side” doors (which open on both sides of the train) to accommodate specific stations, such as Charles de Gaulle – Étoile;

-• Onboard video surveillance systems have been installed;
+- Onboard video surveillance systems have been installed;

-• Seating, ceilings, and onboard signage have been refurbished.
+- Seating, ceilings, and onboard signage have been refurbished.

 Meanwhile, Metro Line 4 welcomed new automatic shuttles in 2023.